Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 ![The Four Quadrants of Concurrency](https://cdn.hashnode.com/res/hashnode/image/upload/v1720521325970/90f2b757-3a2a-4acb-990b-fba36ac69f12.png align="center")

 This visualization is inspired by [Code Wala](https://codewala.net/2015/07/29/concurrency-vs-multi-threading-vs-asynchronous-programming-explained/).
 To make it clearer, I added examples from the article into the quadrants.
 It's a good time to compare it to the visualization by ByteByteGo that I included earlier in this article.
-It is similar to their explanation but has the advantage of not needing to negate anything and emphasizes that there are two independent axes in concurrency.

-Furthermore, it includes async in the definition.
+My visualization emphasizes that there are two independent axes in concurrency.
+But more importantly, it includes async in the definition.
 This is something rarely seen in definitions or explanations of concurrency.
 Classics like [Clean Code: A Handbook of Agile Software Craftsmanship](https://learning.oreilly.com/library/view/clean-code-a/9780136083238/), [The Pragmatic Programmer: Your Journey to Mastery](https://learning.oreilly.com/library/view/the-pragmatic-programmer/9780135956977/f_0054.xhtml), and [Concurrent Programming in Java](https://learning.oreilly.com/library/view/concurrent-programming-in/0201310090/pr01.html) (I checked many other books and papers too) do not mention async once.
-But this concept is essential to get a complete picture of concurrency.
+There are reasons for that too but I think most of them are not relevant anymore and either way this concept is essential to get a complete picture of concurrency.
+There is no excuse to ignore async anymore in modern definitions of concurrency.

 ![Single Threaded Concurrency?](https://cdn.hashnode.com/res/hashnode/image/upload/v1720048752061/bb0322a4-bd42-4274-aa9c-50846b0561d7.png align="center")